olakoya/BBCSeniorTesterTestAssessment/README.md

 **This project is a solution for the BBC Senior Tester Technical Assessment, covering both functional manual testing and automated testing of a public schedule API.**

-**Also, it contains automated tests written in Python using `pytest-bdd` for behavior-driven testing of a schedule-based API endpoint.
-It is designed as part of a technical assessment for a Senior Tester role at the BBC.**
+**Also, this automated tests are written in Python using `pytest-bdd` for behavior-driven testing of a schedule-based API endpoint, of which it's designed as part of the technical assessment.**

 ---
 ## *Part 1: Automation Testing*